shwetzpatil/Web-scraping/README.md

 ## Run the code
 1. To run the code, run the command `ruby src/wegottickets_scraper.rb` in the root directory.
+2. The results should appear in `src/result.csv`.
+To modify this code, you can change the last line in `src/wegottickets_scraper.rb` (line 99) to specify the path to the output file and also how many pages you want to scrape.

 ## Running the tests
 Run the the command `rspec` in the root directory.